About this Update:

 1. What are you disclosing in this six-month update?

-- $1.86 million in health and well-being related research activities.
+- No additional investments in health and well-being related research activities.

 We will continue to disclose, at six month intervals, all relevant funding of well-being related research, partnerships and health professionals and scientific experts that meet the criteria identified in the transparency website.